-Updated: June 30, 2025
+Updated: September 26, 2025

 Why buy property for sale in Lagos, Portugal?

-Investors will be pleased to know that, according to the latest data from Property-Market Index, Portugal’s property market is expected to grow at double the rate of the US, the UK, and the rest of the EU by 2027, thanks in large part to the Algarve, among other key regions.
+- Strong investment potential: According to the latest data from Property-Market Index, Portugal’s property market is expected to grow at double the rate of the US, the UK, and the rest of the EU by 2027, thanks in large part to the Algarve, among other key regions.

 Can foreigners buy property in Lagos, Portugal?